This page is sponsored by:

 later years

 When Judy Canova's contract with Republic lapsed in 1955, she put her career on the back burner and went into semi-retirement.
-Her her radio show ended roughly at the same time, and she spent time with her two growing daughters.
-Canova worked on occasion on Broadway and in nightclubs and television from the late 1950s through the early 1970s.
-After making a cameo appearance in Disney's The Adventures of Huckleberry Finn (1960), she made just one other film, Paul Bartel's Cannonball (1976; with David Carradine and Mary Woronov).
-Sadly, Judy Canova passed away in Hollywood in August 1983 of cancer at the age of 69.
+Her her radio show ended roughly at the same time, and she spent time raising her daughters.
+Canova worked on occasion on Broadway and in nightclubs and television from the late 1950s through the 1970s.
+After making a cameo appearance in Disney's The Adventures of Huckleberry Finn (1960; with Tony Randall), she made just one other theatrically released film, Paul Bartel's Cannonball (1976; with David Carradine and Mary Woronov).
+Sadly, Judy Canova passed away in Hollywood on August 5, 1983, of cancer at the age of 69.
 Canova's younger daughter, Diana Canova, is also an actress who is best known for her role on the ABC-TV sitcom Soap.

 filmography